How the Net Promoter Score Relates to Growth

 - Network effects are minimal, so customers can easily switch providers

 - The industry is mature, with widespread adoption and use of its products or services

 Wherever these conditions do not hold, the relationship may be weak or inconclusive.

-There’s another important caveat to the connection between high Net Promoter scores and growth: a high score in and of itself is not the real objective.
-A high NPS by itself it does not guarantee success.
-NPS merely measures the quality of a company’s relationships with its current customers, and high-quality relationships are a necessary but insufficient condition for profitable organic growth.
+There’s another important caveat to the connection between high Net Promoter Scores and growth: a high score in and of itself is not the real objective.
+A high score by itself it does not guarantee success.
+Net Promoter merely measures the quality of a company’s relationships with its current customers, and high-quality relationships are a necessary but insufficient condition for profitable organic growth.

 For example, HomeBanc Mortgage Corporation, which was featured in the first edition of the book, had the highest NPS among mortgage banks at the time.
 But it still fell victim to the mortgage meltdown of 2007, which swept HomeBanc and many of its competitors into bankruptcy.
 A company must build an army of loyal customers, as HomeBanc did, but it will squander the potential they create if it can’t make effective decisions about risk, pricing, innovation, cost management and everything else necessary for sustainable, profitable growth.

 To discuss how our team can help your business, pleaseContact us